greenfirn/Dashboard/README.md

 ![Dashboard connect](Screenshot-client-connect-disconnect.png)

-- created a server client mqtt setup before with c# for a Alexa app that could send controls to my local PC
+- created a server client mqtt setup before in c# for a Alexa app that could send controls to my local PC
 - already familiar with the general setup, python is new to me though

 developed with assistance from ChatGPT.